Bowstring: String materials

 Traditional materials include linen, hemp, other vegetable fibers, hair, sinew, silk, and rawhide.
 Almost any fiber may be used in emergency.
 Natural fibers would be very unusual on a modern recurve bow or compound bow, but are still effective and still used on traditional wooden or composite bows.
 Sinew and hide strings may be seriously affected by water.
 The author of Arab Archery suggests the hide of a young, emaciated camel.
 Njál's saga describes the refusal of a wife, Hallgerður, to cut her hair to make an emergency bowstring for her husband, Gunnar Hámundarson, who is then killed.

 Widely used modern materials are stronger for their weight than any natural material, and most are unaffected by water.
 They include:

 Dacron (strength per strand = 22.5 kg, stretch = 2.6%), a commonly used polyester material.
 Because of its durability and stretch, Dacron is commonly used on beginners' equipment, wooden bows, and older bows.
 The relatively high stretch causes less shock to the bow, which is an important consideration for wooden-handled recurves.
 Dacron strings are easy to maintain and can last several years.

 Liquid crystal polymers such as Kevlar and Vectran (strength per strand = 31.8 kg, stretch = 0.8%) are polymer materials with a higher density and smaller diameter than Dacron, which results in a faster arrow speed (approximately 2 m/s faster).

 Ultra-high-molecular-weight polyethylenes, such as Spectra and Dyneema (strength per strand = 45.5 kg, stretch = 1.0%), have been used since the 1990s.
 They are lighter, therefore faster, than Kevlar—and have a much longer life.

 Modern strings are often made from composite fibres—such as a mixture of Vectran and Dyneema—to gain the advantages of both.

 Serving

 Serving a bowstring refers to the use of an additional thread, commonly wrapped round the main string at the nocking points where abrasion is most likely, and also used on looped strings to keep the two sides of the loop together.
+These threads are also wrapped around compound bow cables, generally on portions that regularly contact either the cams, cable slides, or roller guards, minimizing the effects of abrasion on the cables themselves.